Home

 Come on!
 Don't be Shy!
 Share your Stories!

-After you post your story, and your picture, show your friends at Facebook, Myspace, or Twitter.
-Just link your web page to your message.
-Show them that you built a page that interests you.
+After you post your story, and your picture, show your friends at Facebook, Instagram or Twitter.

 See what others have found.
 Go here for a directory of metal detecting stories.

 Please feel free to comment on others finds, but be nice!
-Who knows, you may find a treasure hunting pal here.
+I will delete negative comments.
+And who knows, you may find a treasure hunting pal.

 Last week I was out in my front yard with my new MXT Pro detector.
 There is a large pecan tree which shades much of the yard in the evenings, so it has ...